pottekkat/personal-website/content/posts/the-fastest-way-to-board-an-airplane/index.md

 </div>
 {{< /rawhtml >}}

-In reality, this is _slightly_ faster than random, as it eliminates seat shuffles (you know, the awkward choreography where a seated passenger has to stand up and squeeze into the crowded aisle so you can reach your window seat).
-This isn't modeled in the simulation, but it contributes less to boarding frustrations than bag stowage anyway.
+In reality, this is _slightly_ faster than random without rules, as it eliminates the need for seated passengers to stand up and squeeze into the crowded aisle to let someone reach the window seat.
+This isn’t modeled in the simulation, but it contributes less to boarding frustrations than bag stowage anyway.

 I was surprised to learn that some airlines use this over back-to-front boarding, although I've never witnessed it in the wild. _I will believe it when I see it._

-Now, _ladies and gentlemen_, if you could leave your mortal souls for a moment and ascend to the realm of theory, where passengers are perfectly obedient biological automata, executing instructions without hesitation or complaint.

-In Jason **_Steffen's_** method, there are no boarding groups.
-Every passenger stands in an exact order: back-to-front, alternating rows, alternating sides, windows first.

-When two consecutive passengers enter the aisle, they are going to rows that are at least two apart.
-They will _never_ block each other.
-They stow bags at the exact same time.
-The entire aisle becomes a neat, parallel-processing pipeline.
+Astrophysicist Jason **_Steffen's_** work discards the idea of boarding groups and treats this as a pure _optimization_ problem.
+He used a Monte Carlo optimization algorithm to search for the passenger ordering that minimizes total time.

+The solution that emerged is elegant.

 {{< rawhtml >}}
 <div id="sim-steffen" class="bsim-wrapper">